raspberrypilearning/quest-seeker/en/step_3.md

 [[[unity-animation]]]

-If your quest has multiple items that need to be deactivated and activated at the same time then add the same tag to each of them.
+If your quest has multiple items that need to be deactivated and activated at the same time, then add the same tag to each of them.

 --- collapse ---